tarantool/doc/doc/reference/configuration/cfg_flight_recorder.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the size (in bytes) of storage for the request and response data.
+    Specify the size (in bytes) of storage for the request and response data.
     You can set this parameter to ``0`` to disable a storage of requests and responses.

     | Type: integer